dslik/protonema/stamps/1060A/1060-8010/test.rst

       - Description
       - Signature/Stamp
     * - 5.2.1
-      - Connect the 1060A to a baseboard and to a pre-programmed 1031A and 1037A, as shown below.
-Connect power and verify that as you turn the potentiometer, it varies from 0% to 100%.
+      - Connect the 1060A to a baseboard with a pre-programmed 1031A and 1068A, as shown below.
+Connect power.
+Two different voltage measurements will be displayed, alternating between them.
+Turn each of the potentiometers and verify that the voltage level changes.
+Check to make sure you can get close to 0V and 3V.

         .. raw:: latex